brunomnsilva/UbiquitousNeuralNetworks/README.md

 ![](assets/mlp-visualizations-example.png)

-- Arbitrary number of layers, activation functions and loss functions.
-- Backpropagation algorithm;
-- Save/Load models;
-- Visualization of the network (weights - colored) and bias (via context menu).
+- Visualization of the network structure and weights (with color scale) and bias (via context menu, then depicts bias values near each neuron).

 ## Documentation